nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![Storage Class Diagram](Diagram%20Images/StorageClassDiagram.png)

-The Storage Class allows data to be read and saved to a storage file
+The Storage Class allows data to be read from and saved to a storage file.
+When a user exits the program, the information entered by the user during the program will be exported and saved into a `HappyBit.txt` file.
+The next time the program is run by the user, this data will be imported back into the program to allow the user to pick up and continue from where they left off.

 ## Appendix A: Product Scope